fpsvogel/learn-ruby/README.md

   - [ ] [CJ Avilla - Stock App](https://youtube.com/playlist?list=PLS6F722u-R6JOyF7jKb4aZsX0l6eDARp1)
   - [ ] [SupeRails Code Along](https://youtube.com/playlist?list=PLdTytUiloS14ejJJeuUkf8ZRhzdzYCJMh)
   - [ ] 💲[Ruby on Rails 6: Learn 25+ gems and build a Startup MVP](https://www.udemy.com/course/ruby-on-rails-6-learn-20-gems-build-an-e-learning-platform/)
+    - By the way, you can get any Udemy course for less than $20 if you use a discount code, which you can get either by signing up for their email updates, or by leaving a course in your cart for a few days.
 - **Rails internals:**
   - [ ] [Demystifying Rails](https://launchschool.com/books/demystifying_rails)
   - [ ] 💲[Dissecting Ruby on Rails](https://www.udemy.com/course/professional-rails-5-development-course/)